SaferVPN is a speedy VPN becoming increasingly appealing to the more privacy-conscious user.

 SaferVPN Pricing & Deals

-The free trial gives you full access to the service for 24 hours without having to provide any payment details.
-The only information requested by SaferVPN is your email address, which they use to send you a confirmation link.
-This is a great way to test out the software without having to worry about applying for a refund if you aren’t satisfied.
+The free trial gives you full access to the service for 24 hours.
+The only information requested by SaferVPN is your email address, so it’s is a great way to test out the software without having to worry about applying for a refund if you aren’t satisfied.

 Speed & Reliability